 1. Poor lifestyle choices can lead to infertility

 Being overweight is a leading factor of infertility for both men and women.
 Obesity has been shown to decrease sperm quality in men and disrupt a woman’s menstrual cycles.
-If you or your partner is overweight, even a 10% decrease in your weight can have a positive impact on your fertility.
+If you or your partner are overweight, even a 10% decrease in your weight can have a positive impact on your fertility.
 A healthy diet consisting of quality protein, complex carbohydrates and healthy fats (stay tuned in the coming weeks for some fertility boosting recipes) such as olive oil and omega 3 can improve your weight and overall wellbeing.
 Smoking is also a big no-no!
 Smoking can affect the fertility of both males and females, causing erectile dysfunction and increased DNA damage to both eggs and sperm.

 2. Infertility can affect both men and women

 Problems with fertility are not just related to females – men have fertility issues as well!
 In fact, after a woman’s age, male related fertility factors are the second most common cause of infertility.

 Caffeine is a stimulant found not only in coffee, but is present in tea, energy drinks, some soft drinks and even chocolate.
 Although there is no clear evidence that caffeine affects fertility, there are studies that have indicated that those who consume large amounts of caffeine may take longer to conceive or have a higher risk of miscarriage.
 Both men and women should ideally aim for less than 200mg of caffeine a day, which equals a maximum of one to two coffees or two to three cups of tea.

 With so many people starting their families later in life, it is important to realise that by the time a woman is 40, her fertility is a quarter of what it was when she was 20.
 Women are born with all of the eggs that they will ever produce, so once these eggs begin to age, there is no way to halt or reverse this process.